mwerezak/micropython-programmer/README.md

 This tool allows you to download all required packages with upip, and upload them along with any other files you specify in a single command.

-To do this, a deployment configuration file is used to tell `upload_rp2.py` which packages to download and which files are part of your application.
+To do this, a deployment configuration file is used to tell `upload_mpy` which packages to download and which files are part of your application.

-By default, `upload_rp2.py` looks for a config file named `deploy.cfg` in the present working directory.
+By default, `upload_mpy` looks for a config file named `deploy.cfg` in the present working directory.
 If it is not found, a default configuration file that you can edit will be created for you so you can quickly get started.